oracle/pgql-lang/pages/pgql-1.3-spec.md

  WHERE "N"."FIRSTNAME" = 'Nikita'
 ```

-Note that above follows SQL, which also automatically uppercases unquoted identifiers.
+Note that this is aligned to SQL, which also automatically uppercases unquoted identifiers.
-However, as an extension to SQL — which always matches upper-cased references in exact manner — PGQL matches upper-cased references to graphs, labels and properties in case-insensitive manner if no exact match was found.
+However, as an extension to SQL — which matches upper-cased references in exact manner — PGQL matches upper-cased references to graphs, labels and properties in case-insensitive manner if no exact match exists.

 For example, a property `firstName` in the graph can be referenced in PGQL either through `firstName`, `"firstName"`, `"FIRSTNAME"` or `fIrStNaMe`, but not through `"FirstName"`.